Web Analytics

 Training Young Women To Make Re-Usable Sanitary Pads.

-There is a lack of menstrual hygiene education and awareness in many parts of the world, which can seriously impact the health and economic status of women and girls.
+There is a lack of menstrual hygiene education and awareness in many parts of the world, which can seriously impact women’s and girls’ health and economic status.
 One way to address this issue is to provide training on making reusable sanitary pads.
-This not only helps to improve menstrual hygiene but also teaches valuable skills that can help improve the livelihoods of women and girls.
+This helps improve menstrual hygiene and teaches valuable skills that can help improve the livelihoods of women and girls.

 In Africa, many young women and girls do not have access to sanitary pads, leading to serious health problems.
 According to the World Bank, “one in ten African school girls skip school during their period because they lack proper sanitation facilities or pads.”
 This not only disrupts their education but can also have long-term health consequences.
 In addition, many African women and girls cannot afford to purchase sanitary pads, limiting their ability to participate in economic activities.

-The provision of training on making re-usable sanitary pads can help address these issues.
+The provision of training on making reusable sanitary pads can help address these issues.
 This type of training provides not only necessary menstrual hygiene education but also teaches valuable skills that can help improve the livelihoods of women and girls.
-For example, participants in such a program can learn how to sew pads from cloth, which can be used repeatedly.
+For example, program participants can learn how to sew pads from cloth.
 This not only saves money but also helps to reduce the environmental impact of disposable sanitary pads.

 In addition to the health and economic benefits, there are also social benefits to providing training on making reusable sanitary pads.
 When young women and girls have access to proper menstrual hygiene education and products, it can help break down the stigma around menstruation.
-This can lead to increased empowerment and better overall health for these young women and girls.
+This can increase empowerment and better health for these young women and girls.

 Many women have only heard about non-reusable sanitary pads.
 This is because they are the most popular and commonly used pads globally.
 They are also the most affordable.
 However, there are many disadvantages to using them.

-Many organizations provide training on how to make re-usable sanitary pads.
-If you are interested in volunteering and would like to donate or in get involved, please click here to donate.
+Many organizations provide training on how to make reusable sanitary pads.
+If you are interested in volunteering and want to donate or get involved, please click here to donate.

 An alternative to disposable sanitary pads is reusable sanitary pads.
 These pads are made of cloth and can be washed and reused multiple times.
 This makes them more sustainable and environmentally friendly than disposable pads.